 The history of meditation is actually the history of existence itself so this will be the shortened version!

-To paraphrase the Gospel of John, In the beginning was the Word (OM), the Word became flesh (manifest creation), the One became many.
-From the Vedic texts we learn that the non-dual OM (the sound of silence) emerged from the Supreme Unmanifest Absolute becoming the three letters A U M. From these came the gross physical universe (Bhur) and subtle universes, causal (Bhuvah) , celestial (Suvar).
+To paraphrase the Gospel of John, In the beginning, was the Word (OM), the Word became flesh (manifest creation), the One became many.
+From the Vedic texts, we learn that the non-dual OM (the sound of silence) emerged from the Supreme Unmanifest Absolute becoming the three letters A U M. From these came the gross physical universe (Bhur) and subtle universes, causal (Bhuvah), celestial (Suvar).
 From them emerged the great Gayatri Mantra.
-From the Gayatri Mantra emerged knowledge of the transcendental nature of the Cosmic Being (Purusha).
+From the Gayatri Mantra emerging knowledge of the transcendental nature of the Cosmic Being (Purusha).
 From this emerged the entire meaning of the Vedas.
 From the Vedas, Brahma created the manifest Universe as the Individual Soul – Jiva, Ego and Individuality, Intellect and Mind, Subtle Elements, Gross Elements and the Material World.

 OM is the beginning and end of the story of meditation.
 It is the creator breathing out and breathing in.
 The exhale is the evolution of the entire manifest creation and the inhale is its return to Source.
 All the sounds, the vibrations of the Universe, all the mantras are contained within and emerge from OM.
 We are the creators of the Universe, exhaling it into existence and inhaling it back into the unmanifest.
 The entire story of meditation would end here except for one small detail – we have forgotten that we are the creator.
 We have become so attached to the exhale and all its multifold creation that we have forgotten to breathe in.
 It’s as though we are holding our breath out and forgetting who we really are.
 The path of meditation is the story of learning how to take a spiritual in breath and return to our essence.

-Now we find ourselves in Kali Yuga, the current period dominated by the inertia of Tamas Guna, overshadowed by materialism, fear, selfishness, doubts, greed and lust.
-In this state of ignorance, the energetic body can become inverted in relationship to the physical body leading to the senseless destruction, suffering and confusion we experience around us.
+Now we find ourselves in Kali Yuga, the current period dominated by the inertia of Tamas Guna, overshadowed by materialism, fear, selfishness, doubts, greed, and lust.
+In this state of ignorance, the energetic body can become inverted in relation to the physical body leading to the senseless destruction, suffering, and confusion we experience around us.

 There has never been a time when it was easier to learn meditation or when it was more needed.
 As we work together to realize Deepak’s goal of 1 billion meditators, we can create a conscious shift back into Sat Yuga.
 The journey will be complete and the story of meditation will reach its happy ending.